 Videos of these clocks appear below.

-This computer generated (Co)Sine Clock design (pats.
+This software (Co)Sine Clock design (pats.
 10338532, 10474106) is for license.
-The red arrow second hand is the angle indicator.
-Its projection on the x axis is the cosine (orange arrow .919) and on the y axis is the sine (magenta arrow .394).
+Here the red arrow second hand is the angle indicator.
+Its projection on the x axis is the cosine (orange arrow .707) and on the y axis is the sine (magenta arrow -.707).
 Tangent and cotangent values are arrows on the sides of the enclosing unit square where the second hand would hit the square if extended.
-The display shows shows a magenta tangent arrow .429.
-The cotangent is its reciprocal and is not shown since it extends outside the square.
+The display shows shows a magenta tangent arrow -1.000.
+The cotangent arrow, its reciprocal, is not shown since the software only plots one arrow hitting the square.
 Tangent (cotangent) arrows are bigger sine (cosine) arrows.
-Clicking the lime or orange box at the lower left switches the angular display to 0 to 2π or -π to π.
+Toggling the lime or orange box switches the angular labeling between 0 to 2π and -π to π.
 Clicking elsewhere stops or starts time.
 The short blue line segment represents angular velocity Δθ/Δt=ω=-6.28 radians/60sec ≈ -.1 radians/sec and indicates uniform circular motion.
 The rate of change of cosine (sine) with respect to θ on the unit circle is the limit of the run (rise) of the tangent (the blue line segment Δθ) to the unit circle at the point.
 Its slope is the negative reciprocal of tan(θ)=s/c; i.e -c/s.
 For a change of Δθ>0 along the tangent line, the run is -sΔθ and the rise is cΔθ.
 But the run (rise) is the change in the cosine (sine); so, c'=-s and s'=c, upon dividing out Δθ.
 From this it follows that c''+c=0 and s''+s=0 because c''=(c')'=(-s)'=-c and s''=(s')'=(c)'=-s or another right angle ccw rotation of the unit right triangle yields the negative reciprocal -s/-c opposing the arrow of the initial unit right triangle.
 The two equations describe simple harmonic motion in the x and y directions, respectively.
 Seeing numerical values and the movement of the point on the unit circle support the mathematics.
 For example, multiplying the numerical values c'(s') and c''(s'') by Δθ=-.001 show how c(s) and c'(s') increase or decrease.
 Another example: since apparently since s'(0)=1=cos(0) and s'(π/2)=0=c(π/2) and likewise c'(0)=0=s(0) and c'(π/2)=-1=-s(π/2) promote the formulas for the derivatives of s and c and their bounds being between -1 and 1.

 This design (pats.
 10338532, 10474106) tells time and shows the "sum" of the red second hand α and the black minute hand β is the blue hand γ.
 Including cosine and sine hands, there are ten hands altogether.
 This design has an imaginary y-axis so the hands represent complex numbers. cis is short for cos+i sin (i = √ -1).
 The blue hand is the complex product of the red second hand times the black minute hand which manifests the trigonometric sum identities for cosine and sine displayed on the clock face in both complex and real form.
 The complex multiplication shows that the product of any two unit hands is located at the angle that is the sum of the angles of the two factors.
 This is a logarithmic property: multiplication is reduced to summation.
 This observation leads to DeMoivre's roots of unity.
 DeMoivre's Theorem is the same as producing a unit hand when multiplied by itself a number of times produces the unit hand at (1,0).
 For example, the unit hand at (-1,0) when multiplied by itself will land at (1,0), a hand at 2π/3 or 4π/3 when multiplied by themselves twice more are roots of unity, etc.